The Iowa Teaching and Certification Resource

 Question: How do I become an elementary teacher in Iowa?

-Answer: You must earn an initial teaching certificate to become an elementary teacher in Iowa.
+Answer: You must earn an initial teaching license to become an elementary teacher in Iowa.
 The requirements for the license (sometimes referred to as a certificate) include earning a bachelor’s degree and completing a teacher preparation program.
-You must also pass the state tests for teacher certification and gain experience through student teaching in an elementary classroom.
+You must also gain experience through student teaching in an elementary classroom.